declangray/Rogue-Electron/README.md

 - `help` will tell you what I'm telling you right now.
 - `exit` will exit the program ***note:** this will not kill the client, which will still be trying to ping the server!*

+## Compatibility

+This exploit doesn't work on all Electron applications, as I mentioned earlier this can be mitigated through ASAR integrity checking.
+There may also be applications where ASAR Integrity checking is disabled, but Node integration is not used therefore the C2 is unable to execute commands.

+This is a list of applications I've tested ASAR modification on (ones with ticks fully work with Rogue Electron, those without have not been tested).

+- [x] Discord
+- [x] Microsoft Teams (Classic)
+- [ ] Visual Studio Code
+- [ ] Obsidian

+The following list is Electron applications that seemingly have ASAR integrity checking enabled (or at least I was unable to modify the ASAR archive):

+- [x] Signal
+- [x] Slack

 ## Detection
+### Anti-Virus
 Because Rogue Electron runs within trusted applications, it is unlikely to be detected by signature-based AV detections.
-I've been testing this on Windows 11 with Windows Defender fully enabled and it has not even batted an eye.
-Online scanners like VirusTotal can't give an accurate detection from the ASAR file because it can't actually execute it.
+I've been testing this on Windows 11 with Windows Defender fully enabled (real-time and cloud delivered protection both enabled) and it detected nothing, largely because it doesn't look that suspicious from an AV perspective.
+Online scanners like VirusTotal can't give an accurate detection from the ASAR file because it can't actually execute it without the executable and other dependencies.

-Detection is most likely going to come from the network.
-Seeing Discord or Teams constantly reaching out to a random IP address is suspicious to say the least.
-I tried my best to disguise the traffic, using randomised requests that *should* blend in with normal traffic, and TLS to encrypt everything (and also make it look somewhat legit), however C2 traffic will always look like C2 traffic.
-Plus avoiding detection **at all costs** was not the goal of this project.
+### Network Traffic
+Rogue Electron's network traffic looks like a lot of other C2s.
+I recommend looking for large amounts of traffic to an unusual IP, if you can attribute the traffic to a process then look for unusual connections for a particular process (eg. Discord contacting a non-Discord IP).
+Also look for traffic using suspicious TLS certificates (self-signed, not provided by reputable organisation).
+Decrypting the traffic might not be much help as the request paths are quite generic, although this would assist in detecting file download/upload.

+### Execution
+Looking at Windows Security Logs, you'll see `EVID 4688 (Process Creation)` for `cmd.exe` with a parent process of whichever Electron application has been infected.
+Depending on the application, it may be typical for it to spawn cmd, but it may be worthwhile creating detections for any Electron programs spawning cmd within your environment (*just monitor for any false positives and adjust accordingly*).

+### ASAR Archive Modification
+Until ASAR integrity checking is widely implemented (and utilised by developers), the simplest way to detect Rogue Electron is to configure a system access control list (SACL) to audit file modification on all Electron AppData directories, and make a detection rule for modifcations to the ASAR archive.
+You'll most likely need to filter out the application itself and it's updater (most Electron applications have a seperate "updater" executable) to avoid false positives.

+## Acknowlegements
+Credit to L>>K (Andrew Kisliakov) for his [article discussing ASAR modification in Electron apps.](https://l--k.uk/2022/01/16/microsoft-teams-and-other-electron-apps-as-lolbins/)

+And special thanks to [Aurillium](https://github.com/Aurillium) for translating my cursed C++ spaghetti code into Python so that I could actually read my own code.